PC0staS/utilsbot/Readme.md

 - Bot token error: ensure DISCORD_TOKEN is set in .env and the process can read it.
 - dotenv issues: the bot looks for .env in both the working directory and alongside bot.py (supports .env/.ENV).
 It will still run without dotenv if the environment variable is set by the shell/service.
 - ffmpeg not found: install ffmpeg and ensure it’s on PATH; required for /mergevid.
+- Permission errors on /execute or system commands: ensure the bot process user has the needed sudo rights (or adjust commands).
+- Encryption errors: ensure the Fernet key is a 32-byte URL-safe base64 value (generate with: from cryptography.fernet import Fernet; Fernet.generate_key()).

 ## Contributing
 See CONTRIBUTING.md.
 Please open an issue first for major changes.